By WomansDivorce.com | Updated February 16, 2019

 Brette's Answer: No. It is entirely up to his ex-wife what name she will use after the divorce.
 Even if their divorce decree included a stipulation stating she could go back to it, she wouldn't have to.

 Anna's Question: I have a court order from a prior marriage that states I have the right to return to my maiden name.
 Can I still use this order even though I married again?
-The clerk said the order is always good because an order had not been issued stating it couldn't be used or was cancelled.
+The clerk said the order is always good because an order had not been issued stating it couldn't be used or was canceled.
 Is she right?

 Brette's Answer: It seems to me that order gives you the right to stop using your name from your first marriage.
 If you married again, changed your name again to your second spouse's name, I think you need a separate order handling that, however you should check with your attorney to find out what the law is in your state.